 Marcher, Walker, Pilgrim is Ed’s memoir from the 2014 Great March for Climate Action.
 On the 3,100-mile, 8-month walk from Los Angeles to Washington, DC, marchers became a mobile village — weathering harsh conditions, sharing joys and sorrows, meeting people already affected by climate change, and intensifying their commitment to the cause as they sounded the alarm about our warming world.

 Through humor and candid introspection, Ed shares how the March also brought into focus his lifelong search for love and meaning even as intense, interpersonal dramas threatened to tear the March community apart.

 In addition to sharing the story of the March, Ed discusses the importance of developing local strategies for resilience in the face of mounting climate disasters.
 Ed talks about the work he and his partner, Kathy Byrnes, are doing as urban farmers in the heart of Des Moines, Iowa, and about Bold Iowa’s work over the past year to pressure Democratic presidential candidates and the media to focus more on climate change.

 Get both hardcover and paperback books here.
 All proceeds go to Climate March, a 501(c)(3) nonprofit organization continuing the work of the Great March for Climate Action.
-Bold Iowa is organizing a nationwide tour for Ed, with plans for 100 book readings.
-If you’d like to schedule a reading in your community, contact Ed at email@example.com.
+If you’d like to schedule a reading in your community, contact Ed at [email protected].
 Visit Attend a Reading for schedule updates.